cacosandon/360-visualization/README.md

         ├── jupyter_on_slurm.sh
         └── python_on_slurm.sh
     ├── data_explorer.ipynb 👉🏽 Explore the metadata of Matterport simulator, by house and viewpoint nodes.
-    ├── simulator_object_visualization.ipynb 👉🏽 Jupyter Notebook to visualize objects coordinates on viewpoint 360° views, from Simulator
+    ├── simulator_visualization.ipynb 👉🏽 Jupyter Notebook to visualize objects coordinates and reachable viewpoints on 360° views, from Simulator
     ├── requirements.txt 👉🏽 All Python libraries for running the project

 ---